mantidproject/mantid/docs/source/release/v3.7.0/indirect_inelastic.rst

     - :ref:`VesuvioTOFFit <algm-VesuvioTOFFit>`
     - :ref:`VesuvioCorrections <algm-VesuvioCorrections>`
 - The script used to process data for Vesuvio has also been added.
 This used to be called ``VesuvioWorkflow.py``, but is now named``VesuvioCommands.py``
+- Added a fit function to fit a multivariate Gaussian profile (:ref:`MultivariateGaussianComptonProfile <func-MultivariateGaussianComptonProfile>`)

 Improvements
 ------------